itcOnlineGaming/-GA_25_P3_Joshua_Boyce_Hyland/README.md

 #### Sphere enviorement set up

 1. Add the `Atmosphere` script to your sphere world.
+2. Give the
-2. Adjust the radius to be bigger than the world:
+2. Adjust the radius to be bigger than the world.
+As an acutally atmosphere would.
+3. give it reference to the sphere

 ## Enemy